EBZebra/docs/edge/source/guide/keycapture.md

 &#49;.
 [Deploy Enterprise Browser](../guide/setup) to the device.

 &#50;.
-Navigate to `/android/data/com.symbol.enterprisebrowser` on the device.
+Navigate to the installation directory on the device.
+This is usually `sdcard0/android/data/com.symbol.enterprisebrowser`

 &#51;.
 Copy the `keycodemapping.xml` template to a PC and open it for editing.